UPPMAX/UPPMAX-documentation/docs/software/directly-from-IG/wrf.md

 Step 1: WRF Source Code Registration and Download Register and download
-Identify download urls you need (on Github for v4 and higher) WRF
+Identify download URLs you need (on Github for v4 and higher) WRF
 WPS
 Other?